yesco/minisquel/README.md

 - CREATE TABLE xxx AS SELECT ...
 - LIKE/REGEXP
 - select *,tab.*
-- sql allows names to be quoted!
 - CREATE FUNCTION Bigtable UDF:s - https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions
 - val with altname/num/table.col
-- upper/lower-case for "sql"
 - where not/and/or...
 - functions in expressions
   - date/time functions (on strings)